DTopping256/OT/problem1/simulatedAnnealing/simulatedAnnealing.md

 ## Abstract

-I have made a generalised function `simulated_annealing` which I can take in many parameters.
+I have made a generalised `simulated_annealing` function in the [metaheuristics module](../../modules/metaheuristics.py) which can take in many parameters.

-Throughout testing I found that the 2 minima picked up by simulated annealing are 0 and 101, and I have shown that 101 is the best solution out of the two; so for the rest of this I will refer to 101 as the global minimum and 0 as the local minimum. (see the conclusion)
+Throughout testing I found that the 2 minima picked up by simulated annealing are 0 and 101, and I have shown that 101 is the best solution out of the two; so for the rest of this I will refer to 101 as the global minimum and 0 as the local minimum.

 <hr />